jfain11/monopoly-simulation/README.md

 # monopoly-simulation

-This

-## Key Features

-    Play, pause, skip, and shuffle songs

-    Adjust volume and manage playback settings to suit your preferences

-    Download songs from YouTube as MP3 files by simply pasting the URL

-    Store your music locally for easy access and offline playback
+This monopoly simulator allows the user to choose a number of dice rolls to simulate.
+Once the rolls are completed, it displays how many times each space was landed on.
+This is useful to see which monopoly properties are most likely to be landed on.

 ## Installation

-To use the app, simply clone the repository and run the MusicPlayer.py file.
-The app requires Python 3.7 or later and the Tkinter library to be installed on your system.
+To use the app, simply clone the repository and run the MonopolySim.py file.
+The app requires Python 3.7 or later to be installed on your system.

 ## Built With